 The name Christ.
 Christ is the Greek translation of the Hebrew word Messiah, which means "the anointed one," implying "the one commissioned and sent by God."

 In the Old Testament, the term designates the man whom God would send into the world to put away unrighteousness (Dan.
 9:25-26).
-The term "cut off" is used frequently in the law of Moses to signify a judicial sentence of banishment or death.
+The term "cut off" is used frequently in the law of Moses to signify a judicial sentence of death.
 The prophecy here clearly implies that the Messiah (that is, Christ) would be unjustly put to death by the rulers of His people.
 The Messiah must therefore be the same as the suffering servant in Isaiah (Isa.
 52:13-53:12).
 From this text we learn that God's hand of punishment for our sin would fall upon Christ, not us.
 As our sin-bearer, Christ would suffer and die in our place.